 People who lose hair to genetic hair loss do so because they have a predisposed sensitivity to something called DHT, a by-product of testosterone.
 DHT restricts the follicles’ ability to produce healthy hair.
 By attacking them and weakening existing hair, the DHT causes hair thinning and, over time, can lead to baldness in men, whilst women’s hair loss tends to display as intense thinning concentrated around the top of the head where the DHT attacks both sexes.

-While current hair loss treatments for these types of inherited conditions, such as Finasteride 1mg (for men only) and Minoxidil, have notched up thousands of success stories from Belgravia clients alone, the Holy Grail for men and women around the world would be to know that the genes which would be likely to make them lose hair had been safely “switched off.”
+Whilst effective, clinically-proven and MHRA licensed plus FDA approved hair loss treatments exist for these types of inherited conditions, the Holy Grail for men and women around the world would be to know that the genes which would be likely to make them lose hair had been safely “switched off.”

 A technique such as CRISPR could offer just such a solution.
 Given that Androgenetic Alopecia is the most common cause of hair loss in the world, an injection that could stop it from developing, that was administered at birth or even in later life would undoubtedly be of interest to millions.